Buying or selling a home?

 What is a CL-100 or Wood Infestation Report?

-The CL-100 is the official South Carolina Wood Infestation Report form and should include information based on a visual inspection for all wood-destroying insects, fungi and/or moisture issues.
-The CL-100 inspection report should be completed by a qualified, licensed South Carolina inspector.
+The CL-100 is the official South Carolina Wood Infestation Report form.
+It should include information based on a thorough visual inspection for signs of wood-destroying insects such as termites and beetles.
+The detailed report also includes inspection for signs of decay, wood rot, fungi, and moisture issues.
+To protect their investment, banks and lending institutions require that homes be inspected for damage before lending money on the home.
+The CL-100 inspection report is required to be completed by a qualified, licensed South Carolina home inspector or pest control expert.
 Once issued, the inspection report is good for 30 days from the day of inspection.

 What information is included in the Wood Infestation Report?